anthemion-org/ogle-web/README.md

 }
 ```

-In this case, `uAcct`, `ajAcct`, and `oAcct` all reference the same entity, but in different ways.
+`uAcct`, `ajAcct`, and `oAcct` all reference the same entity, but in different ways.
 For this reason, they all share the same root, yet the names do not conflict.

 Within the root, the noun or verb that defines the concept most basically is listed _first_; modifiers follow in decreasing order of importance.